nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   e.g. `Hans Bo` will not match `Hans Gruber` or `Bo Yang`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Keywords provided must only consist of alphabets.
-Any other characters provided will give an invalid argument error.
+Any other character provided will give an invalid argument error.
 </div>

 **Examples:**